CheoR/Cardio/stories.md

 As a Cardio user, I would like to Create a new Board with a Title so that I can add manage Lists and Cards for a particular purpose.

-> **NOTE:** By default a Board should only be Viewable by it's creator.
+> **NOTE:** By default a Board should only be Viewable by its creator.
 Future stories will provide a "Publish" feature.

 ---